pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/CSC373/2016-10-10-greedy-algorithm.md

 	Let such deadline be d.
 There are some jobs with deadline d and scheduled consecutively.
 Among them, the latest scheduled one has the greatest lateness.
 This lateness does not depend on the order of the jobs!
 	```

-4. There is an optimal schedule with no inversions and no idle time.
+3. There is an optimal schedule with no inversions and no idle time.

 	```
+	Prove by exchange argument.

+	Suppose schedule A' has an inversion if job i with di scheduled before job j with dj, but dj < di.
+Our algorithm has no inversions.

 	a.
 If O has an inversion, there is a pair of jobs i & j s.t. j is schedules immediately after i, but dj < di.
 	b.
 Swapping i, j, we get a schedule with one less inversion.
 	c.
 The new max lateness <= original lateness.